coreui/coreui-vue/packages/docs/components/card.md

 ### Border

 Use [border utilities](https://coreui.io/docs/utilities/borders/) to change just the `border-color` of a card.
-Note that you can set `textColor` property on the `<CCard>` or a subset of the card's contents as shown below.
+Note that you can set `text-color` property on the `<CCard>` or a subset of the card's contents as shown below.

 ::: demo
 <template v-for="(item) in [